Introduction to Microsoft Defender for container registries

-For a list of the types of container registries supported by Azure Defender for container registries, see Availability.
+For a list of the types of container registries supported by Microsoft Defender for container registries, see Availability.

-If you connect unsupported registries to your Azure subscription, Azure Defender won't scan them and won't bill you for them.
+If you connect unsupported registries to your Azure subscription, Defender for Cloud won't scan them and won't bill you for them.

 Can I customize the findings from the vulnerability scanner?

 Yes.
 If you have an organizational need to ignore a finding, rather than remediate it, you can optionally disable it.
 Disabled findings don't impact your secure score or generate unwanted noise.

 Why is Defender for Cloud alerting me to vulnerabilities about an image that isn’t in my registry?